How to Focus A Lighting Fixture

-- Panning refers to shifting to the left or right.
+- Panning refers to turning to the left or right.

-- Tilting refers to shifting up and down.
+- Tilting refers to turning up and down.

-- Locking a fixture means tightening all necessary bolts to keep it in place for the show.
+- Locking a fixture means tightening all necessary bolts to keep it in place for the show focus.

 The designer will ask you to put the Hot Spot or brightest part of the beam (which should be the center of the beam) where indicated.
 Typically the designer will stand in a certain spot and expect you to put the hot spot on their face.

 - Sometimes a fixture has to be physically moved on the pipe it is hanging from in order to hit the right spot.
 This will mean loosening the C-clamp (which is why you brought a wrench) and sliding the fixture left or right.
 It may also mean Roostering the fixture, which means to shift the yoke of the fixture forward or back and tightening the c-clamp to keep it there.